jeremy0jiang/Aporeto/README.md

 2.I learned the basic golang in a few hours and writing these code did not take me  very long.
 I think golang is very easy to read and easy to write.

 ##Problem 3
-1.I have some concerns about this program.
+1.I have some concerns about this problem.
 I can successfully run the program on the url provided on github, but when I run this on other website, some html code will count towards word frequency.

 2.I think I can solve this problem but it may take a few days.
 I am new to golang but I would like to learn new programming languages and accept new challenges.